ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Like all of our six elfins, Brown Elfin is single-brooded, flying between late March and the end of May, with late-fliers into the third week in June in some years.
 MBC 1993-2008 records show it to be common from the 3rd week in April through the 3rd week in May (http://www.naba.org/chapters/nabambc/flight-dates-chart.asp).

-A 2012 study done at Boston University using MBC and Atlas data showed that Brown Elfin has indeed advanced its flight time, at least in the years 1986-2009 (Polgar, Primack, et al. 2013; graph courtesy of Caroline Polgar).
+A 2012 study at Boston University using MBC and Atlas data showed that Brown Elfin has indeed advanced its first flight appearance and overall flight time, at least in the years 1986-2009 (Polgar, Primack, et al. 2013; graph courtesy of Caroline Polgar).

 Graph 24: Change in the first 20% of all Brown Elfin sightings, 1986-2009

 As the downward slope in Graph 24 shows, Brown Elfin is flying significantly earlier now than it did in the 1980’s (p = < 0.0001; significant at the .01 level).
 Analysis using all Brown Elfin sightings for 1986-2009, rather than just the first 20%, gave similar results, as did analysis using only the median flight date.
-Unpublished calculations by Prof. Ernest Williams indicate that Brown Elfin has advanced its flight date by 9 to 10 days over this period.
-Brown Elfin is also responding strongly to temperature variations in the two months prior to emergence (March, April), varying its flight time according to average temperature.
+Later calculations adding the years 2010-2012 indicated that Brown Elfin had advanced its flight date by more than 10 days over this period (Williams et al. 2014) Brown Elfin is also responding strongly to temperature variations in the two months prior to emergence (March, April), varying its flight time according to average temperature.
 This responsiveness to temperature is an adaptive trait.

-In this study, Eastern Pine Elfin also showed significant advancement in early spring flight time 1986-2009, whereas Frosted Elfin, Henry’s Elfin, and Hoary Elfin did not show advances in flight times over this period.
-However, four of the five elfins studied did show strong overall flight time/temperature response.
+In this study, Eastern Pine Elfin also showed significant advancement in early spring flight time 1986-2009, whereas Frosted Elfin, Henry’s Elfin, and Hoary Elfin did not show advances over this period, but did over 1986-2012.
+Four of the five elfins studied showed strong overall flight time/temperature response.
 The exception was Hoary Elfin, for which the low number of observations may have affected the results.

 Although the Brown Elfin is ranked as S5, or “secure,” in Massachusetts (NatureServe 2010), its future is dependent on the persistence of its special heath-land habitat.
 Nearby Connecticut provides a cautionary tale of what can happen when sufficient heath-land habitat is not preserved or created.
 The 1990-95 Connecticut Atlas found that, with only 23 project specimens compared to 126 pre-project, Brown Elfin was “losing ground” in the state, along with Edwards’ Hairstreak which needs pitch-pine scrub oak barrens, and Juniper Hairstreak, which needs old re-growing fields (O’Donnell et al. 2007: 293).